/

 The Drawbacks

-• Power User Details Vary Static IPs, port forwarding behaviour and router options can depend on the network route and account setup, so gamers and home server users should check before relying on advanced features.
+• Power User Details Still Need Checking Fixed IPs, router options, port forwarding and support routes can depend on your account and network setup, so gamers and home server users should confirm details before relying on advanced features.

 The Infrastructure